What Is the Difference Between Named Perils and All-Risk Coverage?

 An HO-3 policy uses both.
 The dwelling (home structure) is covered on an open perils basis, meaning damage is covered unless excluded.
 However, personal property (your furniture, electronics, clothing, etc.) is covered on a named perils basis under the HO-3, so belongings are only protected if the cause of damage is specifically listed.
 Upgrading to an HO-5 policy provides open perils coverage for both your structure and your belongings.

-Is all-risk home insurance worth the extra cost?
+Is all-risk home insurance worth the extra cost in 2026?

-For most homeowners, yes — especially if you own a higher-value home or have significant personal belongings.
-The premium difference between a named perils and all-risk policy is often modest, but the coverage difference is substantial.
-All-risk policies reduce the chance of claim denials, cover a far wider range of events, and give you stronger financial protection against the unexpected.
+For most homeowners, yes, especially if you own a higher-value home or have significant personal belongings.
+While open perils policies typically cost more, they provide significantly more comprehensive protection.
+All-risk policies reduce the chance of claim denials, cover a far wider range of events, and give you stronger financial protection against the unexpected, which is especially valuable as 2026 deductibles keep climbing after a 22% jump in 2025.

 What are the most common exclusions in an all-risk homeowners policy?

 Even though all-risk policies are broad, they always contain exclusions.
-The most common are: flooding (requires a separate flood insurance policy), earthquakes (usually requires a separate endorsement or rider), normal wear and tear, intentional damage, neglect or lack of maintenance, mold and pollution in some cases, and sewer or drain backups (often available as an optional add-on).
+The most common are flooding (requires a separate flood insurance policy), earthquakes and earth movement (usually require a separate earthquake insurance policy or endorsement), normal wear and tear, mold and rot, pest infestations, intentional damage, business use of the home, and sewer or drain backups (often available as an optional add-on).
+War and nuclear hazards are also standard exclusions across all major carriers.

 Can I add coverage for excluded perils like floods or earthquakes?